persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   - the **Central tendency** box of the physical model diagram;
   - the context menu of the **Central tendency** item (if it already exists).

-When requiring this analysis the following window appears to define its paremeters.
+When requiring this analysis the following window appears to define its parameters.

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/centralTendency.png
     :align: center

 Two methods are available:
-  - Monte carlo sampling;
+  - Monte Carlo sampling;
   - Taylor expansions (second order).

-The user can choose the ouputs to analyse by clicking on the button **-- Select Outputs --** at the top of the window:
+The user can choose the outputs to analyse by clicking on the button **-- Select Outputs --** at the top of the window:

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/analyses_selectionOutput.png